Guns & Ammo

 We all know what happens when we pull the trigger, but what happens when that bullet impacts your target is just as important.
 Terminal ballistics is the study of “how a projectile behaves when it hits its target and transfers its kinetic energy to the target.
 The bullet’s design [and] impact velocity plays a huge role in how the energy is transferred.” – Hornady

-Those two topics specifically; bullet design and impact velocity are the topics we’ll dive into today.
-Of the two, impact velocity is a factor that has been misinterpreted or misapplied in some ways.
+Bullet design and impact velocity are the topics we’ll dive into today.
+Of the two, impact velocity is a factor misinterpreted in some ways.
 In the world of higher velocity rounds like rifle cartridges, a 5.56 NATO ball is going to impact its target around 3,000 feet per second, creating the massive temporary wound cavity due to hydrostatic shock.

-This is the ideal way that a round should perform, but due to the technological limitations of handguns and their ammunition, most handgun bullets travel at less than 1,600 fps.
-Even higher pressure cartridges like the +P and +P+ aren’t even close to breaking into the threshold speed required to replicate the massive temporary wound cavity that rifle rounds create.
+This is the ideal way that a round should perform.
+However, due to the technological limitations of handguns and their ammunition, most handgun bullets travel at less than 1,600 fps. +P and +P+ aren’t even close to breaking into the threshold speed required to replicate the massive temporary wound cavity that rifle rounds create.

-Unfortunately for their marketing departments, impact velocity is something that can only be conveyed by stamping it on the packaging and hoping that customers know what they’re looking for.
-Bullet design however is where manufactures can really set themselves apart.
-Some design features are developed for better reasons than others and likely why you’ve seen some variation of the collection displayed below.
+Impact velocity is something you see by stamping it on the packaging.
+Manufacturers can only hope that customers know what they’re looking for.
+Bullet design, however, is where manufacturers can really set themselves apart.
+Some design features have better reasons than others.

-The truth is, no amount of “radically invasive projectile” or ‘zombie rounds’ will consistently perform through hard and soft barriers unless they were purposely made for that.
+The truth is, no amount of “radically invasive projectile” or ‘zombie rounds’ will consistently perform through hard and soft barriers.
 Enter your bonded hollow point collections.
 Firstly, why a hollow point?
 And why, specifically, a bonded hollow point?
-Hollow point bullets have a recognizable divot of varying degrees that cause the bullet to mushroom as soon as it comes in contact with flesh.
+Hollow point bullets have varying degrees that cause the bullet to mushroom once it comes in contact with flesh.

-Most higher quality bonded hollow points will perform better after hitting barriers like denim, drywall, and sometimes even auto glass.
-However, not all hollow points are created equal.
+Most higher qualities bonded hollow points will perform better after hitting barriers.
+This includes denim, drywall, and sometimes even auto glass.
+However, not all hollow points are equal.
 In the most extreme of tests, we shot at ballistic gel through auto glass.
-Most of the non-bonded hollow points either disintegrated upon impact or had very limited penetration by fragments of the bullet that made it through the glass.
-However, the bonded hollow points retained most of their integrity after passing through the glass and still achieved significant penetration.
+Most of the non-bonded hollow points either disintegrated upon impact or had very limited penetration by fragments.
+However, the bonded hollow points retained most of their integrity after passing through the glass.

 Non-bonded hollow points through auto glass.
 The dust on the face of the ballistic gel is actually from one of the bullets disintegrating after hitting the glass.
 Other rounds fragmented and penetrated less than 6 inches.

-In conclusion, the shiniest package may not be the ideal self-defense ammunition for your purposes.
-It is also important to rotate these rounds as well, as these cartridges get exposed to more everyday dirt and hand oil from unloading and rotating magazines over the year.
+In conclusion, the shiniest package may not be the ideal self-defense bullet for your purposes.
+It is also important to rotate these rounds as well.
+These cartridges get exposure to more everyday dirt and hand oil from unloading and rotating magazines over the year.
 Generally, it’s a good practice to shoot off your self-defense ammunition once every year.

-After your first purchase, be sure to grab an extra box just to train on and discover any stoppages or issues caused by the ammunition.
-For the performance, we can most confidently recommend Speer Gold Dot on .380 up to .45 and Federal HST for 9mm to .45.
+After your first purchase, be sure to grab an extra box to train and discover issues caused by the ammunition.
+For the performance, we can most confidently recommend Speer Gold Dot on .380 up to .45 and Federal HST for 9 mm ammo to .45.
 Both had consistent penetration within the 12 to 18 inches standard.
-If you end up doing some more of your own research, be sure to remain critical of the bullet’s bonding process, penetration through barriers, and ballistic gel penetration between 12 and 18 inches.
+Be sure to remain critical of the bullet’s bonding process and ballistic gel penetration between 12 and 18 inches.